April 19, 2024

 • Part 2 – Application and Interpretation of the Rules.
 Part 2 provides guidance on the interpretation and application of the CPR, ensuring consistency and clarity in their implementation.

-• Part 7 – Procedure for Claims.
+• Part 7 – Procedure for Civil Claims.
 This part outlines the procedure for commencing a claim in the civil courts.
 It includes the requirements for initiating proceedings, filing court documents, and serving the claim on the defendant.
 In this process, the claim form plays a crucial role as a document that formally begins the legal proceedings.
 It must contain essential information about the parties involved, the nature of the claim, and the remedy sought.
 The claim form is then served on the defendant, marking the official start of the litigation process.

 • Part 26 – Case Management.
 Part 26 focuses on the court’s case management powers, empowering the court to actively manage cases to ensure they proceed smoothly and efficiently.
 It includes allocation of claims to the small claims track, fast track, intermediate track or multi-track.